I’ve been wanting to try it for a long time because it’s not easy to find this type of green tea outside of Japan.

 Tasting this kyobancha, I learned that the degree of roasting makes a big difference in different aspects of the resulting tea.

 This tea is not only rare, but affordable.
-If you’re interested, take a look at the Yunomi.us kyobancha page.
+If you’re interested, take a look at it on Yunomi.us Obubu Kyobancha page.